XRPLF/xrpl-dev-portal/content/gateway_guide.md

 ### Funds Lifecycle ###

 Funds in Ripple tend to flow in a cycle, from the cold wallet to the warm wallets, then the warm wallets, to customers, and eventually from customers back to the cold wallet.
-When you put that together with the transactions outside of Ripple, the lifecycle looks something like this:
+Issuances (any non-XRP balance in Ripple) are always tied to a trust line, so each payment "ripples" through ACME's issuing account on the trust lines connected to it.
+Ultimately, the lifecycle of issuances in Ripple looks something like this:

 ![Funds flow diagram](img/e2g-funds_flow.png)